krish918/dl-streamer-setup/README.md

 # dl-streamer-setup
-A basic docker-compose file to help setup Intel VAS container
+A basic docker-compose file to help setup Intel VAS container and MQTT broker container.